lumen-oss/lumen-oss.github.io/docs/guides/formatting-linting.md

 lx lint
 ```

-We recommend running this automatically through a git hook, or running it manually at the end of every significant
+We recommend running checks and lints automatically through a git hook,
-addition/refactor of your code.
+or running them manually at the end of every significant addition/refactor of your code.

 ## Git Hooks

-We recommend setting up a Git hook to run `lx lint` and `lx fmt` before
+We recommend setting up a Git hook to run `lx check`, `lx lint` and `lx fmt` before
 each commit to ensure that you never forget to lint and format your code.

 To set up a Git hook, create a file called `.git/hooks/pre-commit` in your